 In order to determine the adequacy of the 10.75% statutory employer contribution rate, it is compared to the GASB 25 Annual Required Contribution (ARC).
-The ARC is equal to the sum of (a) the employer normal cost rate and (b) the level percentage of pay required to amortize the UAAL over a 30-year period.
+The ARC is equal to the sum of (a) the employer normal cost rate and (b) the level percentage of pay required to amortize the UAAL over a closed 30-year period that began July 1, 2013.
 For this calculation, payroll is assumed to increase 3.25% per year.
-As of July 1, 2012, the ARC is 13.02%, compared to 13.16% last year.
-This is greater than the 10.75% rate currently required by law.
-The shortfall (the negative margin) between the rate mandated by law (10.75%) and the rate necessary to fund the UAAL in 30 years is 2.27%.
+As of July 1, 2013, the ARC is 10.26%, compared to 9.49% last year.
+This is less than the 10.75% rate currently required by law.
+The ARC calculation reflects the scheduled increases in member and employer contribution rates that will be effective July 1, 2014.
+This is a change from prior valuation reports where the ARC calculation did not reflect the scheduled contribution increases.

 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) decreased from last year.
-The funded ratio at July 1, 2011 was 66.3%, while it is 60.9% as of July 1, 2012.
-Based on market values rather than actuarial values of assets, the funded ratio decreased to 57.6%, compared to 62.8% last year.
+The funded ratio at July 1, 2012 was 60.9%, while it is 58.8% as of July 1, 2013.
+Based on the market value of assets rather than the actuarial value of assets, the funded ratio increased to 61.4%, compared to 57.6% last year.

-The plan has a net asset loss of \$94 million from previous years that has not yet been recognized in the actuarial value of assets because of the five-year smoothing.
-This unrecognized asset loss is due to large market losses during FY 2009 and FY 2012.
-As these losses are recognized over the next four years, the ARC is expected to continue to increase and the funded ratio is expected to continue decreasing, assuming the plan earns 8.00% in the future.
-However, the scheduled increases in the employer and member contribution rates are projected to improve the funded status and reduce the ARC.
+The plan has a net asset gain of \$77 million from previous years that has not yet been recognized in the actuarial value of assets because of the five-year smoothing.
+This unrecognized asset gain is due to market gains during FY 2010, FY 2011 and FY 2013, offset by an asset loss in FY 2012.
+As these gains are recognized over the next four years, the funded ratio is expected to continue to improve, assuming the plan earns 8.00% in the future.